 Learning Assistant Program

 Georgia Tech now has a Learning Assistant Program!
-Faculty can apply to have their course(s) supported by Learning Assistants, who will be paid student employees of Tutoring and Academic Support (TAS).
-The Summer/Fall 2022 application is now available!
+Faculty can apply to have their course(s) supported by Learning Assistants, who are student employees of Tutoring and Academic Support (TAS).
+Learning Assistants (LAs) provide support for student learning in an interactive classroom environment.
+LAs help facilitate active learning and collaborative instruction in lecture, recitation, studio, and/or lab.
+Spring 2023 application is now available!
 Please click the button below (GT Login Required).
-Faculty Application deadline was Friday, March 11th.
+Faculty Application deadline is Friday, October 28th.
 However, applications received after the deadline will still be considered.
 Students interested in LA positions can apply starting mid semester by clicking the “Join Our Team” link in the top right corner of the website and filling out the Tutoring & Academic Support common application.
 To view the list of courses supported click here.